gonzalofranetovic/theme-academic-cv/content/authors/admin/_index.md

 ---

 **Hi!
-I am Gonzalo, a PhD Candidate in Sociology and Methodology of Social Research at the University of Milan.**
+I am Gonzalo, a Research Fellow at the University of Turin and a PhD Candidate in Sociology and Methodology of Social Research at the University of Milan.**

 **My research focuses on understanding how people comprehend social inequality.** In my doctoral dissertation, I investigate how the socioeconomic composition of individuals' social environments influences their perceptions and beliefs about inequality.
 I emphasize the role of social networks and socializing institutions, such as neighborhoods, and differences based on social positions.
 Additionally, I am interested in exploring the structure of interrelations between different attitudes towards inequality.
 I am excited about the opportunity to contribute meaningfully to the understanding of these complex social dynamics.